-The remnants of material culture found in the islands caves speak of settlements in the Prehistoric period.
-For many, one of the most beautiful Dalmatian island, known since ancient times for its important strategic and nautical position, richness of mentioned historical periods, cultural and natural monuments.
+The remnants of material culture found in the island’s caves speak of settlements in the Prehistoric period.
+For many, one of the most beautiful Dalmatian islands, known since ancient times for its important strategic and nautical position, richness of mentioned historical periods, cultural and natural monuments.

 To explore this island, I recommend at least five days.
 If you are short with time, then enjoy only in Hvar town and Pakleni Islands – the rest – next time.
 Watch my travel vlog about Hvar island on YouTube.

 Omiš is a small town and port 26 km southeast of Split.
 It lays on the Cetina river and its canyon with bustling stunning views.